BirgitPohl/ExportToWeb_PhotoShopScript/ReadMe.md

-# Export to Web
+# Export to Web Photoshop Script

-A script to export your pictures for the web sized 100% and 200%.
+A script to export your pictures for the web sized non-retina and retina.
 Open all images in Photoshop and run the script:
 ```
 File / Scripts / ExportDocumentForWeb_FullAuto
 ```
-It will create a folder "ExportforWeb" and place all images there.
+It will create a folder "ExportForWeb" and place all images there.
 You can close your original pictures without saving.
 This script will save a PNG in 100%.

 ##Set desired screen sizes: